basondole/open/talkToUs/README.md

 similarly multiple ip addresses can used also with the flexibility of getting the ip addresses from a text file.

 # Supported platforms
-Linux
+- Linux
-Cisco IOS
+- Cisco IOS
-Cisco IOSXE
+- Cisco IOSXE
-Cisco IOSXR
+- Cisco IOSXR
-JunOS
+- JunOS
-Arista EOS
+- Arista EOS
-Mikrotik RouterOS
+- Mikrotik RouterOS

-Hoppefully any device with a shell and SSH server :)
+Hoppefully any device with a shell and SSH server :wink:

 # Usage